Exploring the History of LGBTQ+ Centers on Campus

 Due to a lack of attention to systems of oppression other than heterosexism (such as racism, anti-Blackness, cissexism, and ableism), these spaces often center the experiences and needs of white, cisgender, nondisabled, gay students.

 LGBTQ+ centers are also not immune to biphobia or gender gaps in participation and sexism.
-These biases impact who benefits the most from the resources and programming that these centers offer.
+These biases impact who benefits the most from these centers' resources and programming.
 For example, a 2014 study in the Journal of Diversity in Higher Education showed that trans programming offered by LGBTQ+ centers tends to be about trans students rather than for them.
-Given the diversity of LGBTQ+ communities, it is important that LGBTQ+ centers operate with an intersectional lens.
+Given the diversity of LGBTQ+ communities, LGBTQ+ centers must operate with an intersectional lens.

 The same was true for nonbinary students as compared with “male” and “female” students.
-According to the survey, bisexual students were at the highest risk for basic needs insecurity.
-LGBTQ+ centers are often not equipped with the resources, skills, or capacity to support students' basic needs.
+Also, according to the survey, bisexual students were at the highest risk for basic needs insecurity.
+LGBTQ+ centers often lack the resources, skills, or capacity to support students' basic needs.

-Recent research examining the experiences of LGBTQ+ center staff shows that many of these spaces are understaffed, under-resourced, and in need of institutional support.
-Many students seek out LGBTQ+ center staff for support for all their collegiate needs, further stretching staff capacity.
+Recent research examining LGBTQ+ center staff experiences shows that many of these spaces are understaffed, under-resourced, and need additional institutional support.
+Many students seek out LGBTQ+ center staff to support their collegiate needs, further stretching staff capacity.

-Despite these challenges, the 2018 National Study of LGBTQ Student Success highlighted the significance of LGBTQ+ centers in students' sense of belonging, safety, and inclusion, as well as in their identity and leadership development.
-They are also rich resources for students to learn about LGBTQ+ history and culture.
+Despite these challenges, the 2018 National Study of LGBTQ Student Success highlighted LGBTQ+ centers' significance in students' sense of belonging, safety, and inclusion, as well as in their identity and leadership development.
+These centers are also rich resources for students to learn about LGBTQ+ history and culture.

-LGBTQ+ centers also provide opportunities for civic engagement and leadership development.
-Activism played an important role in the formation of LGBTQ+ centers, and these spaces continue to be sites of empowerment, support, and mentorship for students seeking to advance social justice on campus and beyond.
+Activism played an essential role in forming LGBTQ+ centers, and these spaces continue to be sites of empowerment, support, and mentorship for students seeking to advance social justice on campus and beyond.

-Additionally, LGBTQ+ centers often offer assistantships, internships, and work-study positions to graduate and undergraduate students, providing financial assistance and professional development in an affirming environment.
+Additionally, LGBTQ+ centers often offer graduate and undergraduate students assistantships, internships, and work-study positions, providing financial assistance and professional development in an affirming environment.